bdog2112/blender-godot-suffix-manager/README.md

 **HOW TO INSTALL:**

+Click the green "Code" button at the top center of the page and choose "Download ZIP".
+Alternatively, Navigate to "Releases>Tags" in the right-hand panel and download the zip file for the latest tag. **THEN**, extract "godot_suffix_manager.py" to your desktop.
+Next, open Blender, go to "Settings>Add-ons" and...

-Save "godot_suffix_manager.py" to your desktop.
-Then, open Blender and go to "Settings>Add-ons".
-In older versions of Blender, you can simply click "Install" and install the file you saved to your desktop .
+In older versions of Blender, simply click "Install" and install the file from your desktop.

 In newer Blender versions, click the chevron arrow pulldown menu in the upper right corner of the Add-ons panel and choose "Install from disk".
 Then, install the file from your desktop.

+Finally, enable the checkbox next to the newly installed addon in the Add-ons panel.

 **HOW TO ADD SUFFIXES:**